-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-Subdivision 4 - Storage and handling systems
+Subdivision 4-Storage and handling systems

-363. Control of risks from storage or handling systems
+363-Control of risks from storage or handling systems

-- (1) A person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that a system used at the workplace for the use, handling or storage of hazardous chemicals - (a) is used only for a purpose for which it was designed, manufactured, modified, supplied or installed; and - (b) is operated, tested, maintained, installed, repaired and decommissioned having regard to the health and safety of workers and other persons at the workplace.
+- (1) A person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that a system used at the workplace for the use, handling or storage of hazardous chemicals- - (a) is used only for a purpose for which it was designed, manufactured, modified, supplied or installed; and - (b) is operated, tested, maintained, installed, repaired and decommissioned having regard to the health and safety of workers and other persons at the workplace.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The person must ensure that sufficient information, training and instruction is given to a person who operates, tests, maintains or decommissions a system used at a workplace for the use, handling or storage of hazardous chemicals for the activity to be carried out safely.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) The person must ensure that sufficient information, training and instruction is given to a person who operates, tests, maintains or decommissions a system used at a workplace for the use, handling or storage of hazardous chemicals for the activity to be carried out safely.